Ten Seconds as a restriction

 When I say painting with my camera, I mean I will be moving it around during the exposure and adding elements of tone and colour to the exposure.

-The question we are discussing this week, is:
+The question we are discussing, is:

 “Are restrictions good for our creativity?”